kubernetes-sigs/testgrid/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the test-infra tooling
+about: Suggest an enhancement to the TestGrid tooling.

 ---
 <!-- Please only use this template for submitting enhancement requests -->